ISAITB/docs-services/source/common/index.rst

 * All services are **triggered by test bed calls** that are captured with appropriate GITB TDL steps.
 * A service is identified by setting in the test case its **WSDL URL in a handler attribute**.
 * All services are capable of receiving **input** in the form of parameters and configuration and returning arbitrary **output**.
-* All service APIs foresee a ``getModuleDefinition`` operation that is used to **document its use**, notably how it should be called and what it returns.
+* All service APIs foresee a ``getModuleDefinition`` operation that is used to **document the services' use**, notably how to call them and what they return.
 * All services can be called **through the test bed** or **directly via a SOAP web service client**.
 * Services are **web applications** that can be as simple or as complicated as needed.
 * **Template services** exist per case to facilitate service development (see :ref:`templates`).

 The sub-sections that follow address additional common concerns of a more detailed nature.

+.. index:: UsageEnumeration
+.. index:: ConfigurationType
+.. index:: getModuleDefinition
+.. index:: TypedParameter
 .. _common__documenting_input_output:

 Documenting input and output parameters